Weight Reduction Technology:

 Weight has a significant effect on a vehicle’s basic ability to go, corner and stop.
 Furthermore, environmental and economic factors such as fuel economy are also strongly influenced by vehicle weight.

-Mazda is committed to continually improve driving dynamics and fuel efficiency by deploying its lightweight technologies and resistance reduction techniques.
+Mazda is committed to continually improving driving dynamics and fuel efficiency by deploying its lightweight technologies and resistance reduction techniques.

 A dedicated team was formed to develop and test weight reduction techniques for the all-new Mazda2 well before actual vehicle development began.
 The team employed cutting-edge simulation software to analyze various methods.
 These were then tested against vehicle driving dynamics using prototype models.